Virtual Security in Rio

 Hot Spot for Cyber Crime at the Games

 Although threats of cyberattacks are prevalent, there are ways to prevent hackers from stealing personal data.
 Upgrading to the latest operating system and firewalls can prevent malicious software from breaching your device.
 Utilization of the cloud will offer more security than physical servers.
 Facebook and Twitter are among the websites that offer two-factor authentication services to add an extra layer of security.
-In addition to built-in website security, companies such as Untethered Labs specialize in preventative security, utilizing a physical two-factor authentication system – GateKeeper – that automatically logs the user in and out of their computer.
-If these options are not enough, travellers can follow company policies that require their employees to bring “clean” laptops overseas in order to avoid sensitive data to be stolen.
+In addition to built-in website security, companies such as Untethered Labs specialize in preventative security, utilizing a physical two-factor authentication system – GateKeeper.
+The solution automatically logs the user in and out of their computer.
+If these options are simply not enough.
+Travelers can follow company policies that require their employees to bring “clean” laptops overseas in order to avoid sensitive data to be stolen.

 Be vigilant.
 Keep your data safe.